 The overall OTA assessment, The Implications of Cost-Effectiveness Analysis of Medical Technology, consists of a main, policy-oriented report plus five background papers.
-The present volume, Methodological Issues and Literature Review, is one of the background papers.
+The present volume, The Management of Health Care Technology in Ten Countries, is one of the background papers.
 The main report and the other background efforts are briefly described below.

-The main report examines three major issues: 1) the general usefulness of CEA/CBA in decisionmaking regarding medical technology, 2) the methodological strengths and shortcomings of the technique, and 3) the potential for initiating or expanding the use of CEA/CBA in six health care programs (reimbursement coverage, health planning, market approval for drugs and medical devices, Professional Standards Review Organizations, R&D activities, and health maintenance organizations), and most importantly, the implications of any expanded use.
+The main report, The Implications of Cost- Effectiveness Analysis of Medical Technology, examines three major issues: 1) the general usefulness of CEA/CBA in decisionmaking regarding medical technology, 2) the methodological strengths and shortcomings of the technique, and 3) the potential for initiating or expanding the use of CEA/CBA in six health care programs (reimbursement coverage, health planning, market approval for drugs and medical devices, Professional Standards Review Organizations, R&D activities, and health maintenance organizations), and most importantly, the implications of any expanded use.

 The prime focus of the report is on the application of CEA/CBA to medical technology (i. e., the drugs, devices, and medical and surgical procedures used in medical care, and the organizational and support systems within which such care is provided).
-With the exception of a background paper on psychotherapy, the report does not address psychosocial medicine, Other aspects of health, such as the environment, are not directly covered either.
+With the exception of a background paper on psychotherapy, the report does not address psychosocial medicine.
+Other aspects of health, such as the environment, are not directly covered either.
 The findings of the assessment, though, might very well apply to health care resource decisionmaking in general, and with modification, to other policy areas such as education, the environment, and occupational safety and health.